overwolf/overwolf.github.io/docs/api/overwolf-extensions-io.md

 :::tip
 For general I/O functionalities, use the [overwolf.io](overwolf-io) API.
-Also, our [simple I/O plugin](../topics/simple-io-plugin) offers several more general I/O features that are not available through the APIs.
+In addition, the [simple I/O plugin](../topics/simple-io-plugin) offers several more general I/O features that are not available through the APIs.
 :::

 ## Methods Reference